chance2021/devopsdaydayup/007-VaultFreeIPAVagrantIAM/README.md

 `exit` the Vagrant host and wait for 3 mins, and then you can try to login again with the same command above, you will find the permission is denied, as the SSH cert is expired

 ## 9. Client Configurations to login as non-admin user
 Now we are going to login as non-admin user.
-In FreeIPA, it is `user`.
+In FreeIPA, it is `bob`.
 And in the Vagrant VM, it is `app-user`.
-We will be authenticated as `user` from FreeIPA in Vault and then create a signed ssh key to login the Vagrant VM as `app-user`.
+We will be authenticated as `bob` from FreeIPA in Vault and then create a signed ssh key to login the Vagrant VM as `app-user`.
 a.
 In your **local host**, create a SSH key pair
 ```
-ssh-keygen -b 2048 -t rsa -f ~/.ssh/user-key
+ssh-keygen -b 2048 -t rsa -f ~/.ssh/bob-key
 > Note: Just leave it blank and press Enter
-ssh-add ~/.ssh/user-key
+ssh-add ~/.ssh/bob-key
 ```
 b.
 Login to **Vault** via **LDAP** credential by posting to vault's API
 ```